-An Australian poet Henry Lawson wrote a poem on the parable of the Good Samaritan .
+An Australian poet Henry Lawson wrote a poem on the parable of the Good Samaritan.
 It brings it up to a little more modern times.
 Lawson was born in 1867, but we can all see the same thing today as Christ saw over 2000 years ago.
 Part of Lawson's poem is given here.

-The Good Samaritan
+"The Good Samaritan"

-"Once on a time there lived a man,' But he has lived alway, And that gaunt, good Samaritan Is with us here to-day; He passes through the city streets Unnoticed and unknown, He helps the sinner that he meets - His sorrows are his own.
+"Once upon a time there lived a man"--But he has lived alway, And that gaunt, good Samaritan Is with us here today; He passed through the city streets Unnoticed and unknown, He helps the sinner that he meets--His sorrows are his own.

-He shares his tucker on the track When things are at their worst (And often shouts in bars outback For souls that are athirst).
-To-day I see him staggering down The blazing water-course, And making for the distant town With a sick man on his horse.
+"He shares his tucker on the track When things are at their worst (And often shouts in bars outback For souls that are athirst).
+Today you see him staggering down The blazing watercourse, And making for the distant town---A sick man on his horse.

-He'll live while nations find the graves And mortals suffer pain - When colour rules and whites are slaves And savages again.
-And, after all is past and done, He'll rise up, the Last Man, From tending to the last but one - The good Samaritan."
+"He'll live while nations find their graves And mortals suffer pain--Though colour rule, and whites be slaves And savages again.
+And, after all is past and done, He'll rise up, the Last Man, From tending to the last but one--

+The good Samaritan."